dr3mro/ProjectValhalla/README.md

     "status_message": "Failed to create a new user, user exists" }%
 ```
-- the "payload" value is verified on the server against SHA256SUM that should be generated and added to the JSON in sha256sum key.
+- the "payload" value is optionally verified on the server against SHA256SUM that might be generated and added to the JSON in sha256sum key.
 - in the "payload" the username should only composed of lower case characters and numbers and not start with number and does not contains white spaces.
 - the password should contains upper and lower case characters, symbols, numbers and at lest 8 characters long.
 - the email should be in a valid format user@domain.ext